 Right click the Start button and select Command Prompt (Admin).
 Alternatively, expand Windows System on the Start menu, right click Command Prompt and select More, Run as administrator.

 A message is displayed saying it cannot check the disk right now, but it can be checked next time Windows is started.
-Press Y to confirm this, then restart Windows.
+Press Y to confirm this, type exit and then restart Windows.

 Windows system files may have been deleted or corrupted, so it is recommended that you check they are all present and correct.